Grafik im Flat People Design mit einem Mann, einer Stoppuhr und Münzen.

 Example 1: Medium-sized manufacturing company

-• Initial Situation: DSO of 75 days, frequent liquidity issues.
+• Initial situation: DSO of 75 days, recurring liquidity problems.

-• Result: Reduction of DSO to 45 days within six months, improved cash flow, and reduced financing costs.
+• Result: DSO reduced to 45 days within six months, improved cash flow, and lower financing costs.

 Example 2: IT service provider

-• Initial Situation: DSO of 60 days, frequent delays in customer payments.
+• Initial situation: DSO of 60 days, frequent late payments.

-• Actions: Use of a modern ERP system, introduction of electronic invoicing, regular customer communication.
+• Actions: Modern ERP implementation, electronic invoicing, regular customer outreach.

-• Result: Reduction of DSO to 30 days, stable liquidity, and better financial planning.
+• Result: DSO reduced to 30 days, stable liquidity, and better financial planning.

-Shortening DSO is crucial for a company's financial health and stability.
-Improved receivables management with modern software plays a central role.
-By implementing effective credit policies, optimizing invoicing, and using automation and analytics, companies can significantly reduce their collection periods.
+Reducing DSO is vital for a company’s financial health and long-term stability.
+Modern receivables management – supported by advanced software – plays a key role in achieving this.
+By combining strong credit policies, timely invoicing, and automation, businesses can significantly shorten their collection periods.

-Software solutions offer many benefits: Automated dunning processes prevent missed payment reminders, electronic invoices speed up delivery, and ERP systems seamlessly integrate and manage the entire receivables process.
-These technologies improve cash flow, reduce financing costs, and lower the risk of bad debts.
+Automated dunning prevents missed reminders, digital invoices ensure faster delivery, and ERP systems streamline the process end-to-end.
+Together, these tools improve cash flow, reduce financing costs, and lower the risk of bad debts.

-With modern receivables management software, you can significantly enhance the efficiency of collections and increase your liquidity and financial flexibility.
-The combination of strict credit policies, proactive customer communication, and advanced technologies is key to successful DSO optimization.
+With modern receivables management solutions, you can enhance collection efficiency and boost liquidity and financial flexibility.
+The right mix of policy, communication, and technology is the key to successful DSO optimization.

 Frequently Asked Questions about DSO